lingjunzhao/lingjunzhao.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 5th-year Ph.D. student at the Computer Science Department of University of Maryland, College Park, where I am advised by Prof. [Hal Daumé III](http://users.umiacs.umd.edu/~hal3/).
+I'm a 5th-year Ph.D. student at the Computer Science Department of University of Maryland, College Park, where I'm fortunate to be advised by Prof. [Hal Daumé III](http://users.umiacs.umd.edu/~hal3/).

-My research focuses on **making (visual) language models more trustworthy**--addressing uncertainty, pragmatics, and alignment--by equipping them with self-reasoning and self-improvement capabilities.
-Ultimately, I aim to advance human-centered AI.
+My research focuses on **enhancing the trustworthiness of (visual) language models** by tackling challenges in uncertainty, pragmatics, and alignment.
+I aim to equip these models with self-reasoning and self-improvement capabilities, contributing to the broader vision of human-centered AI.
-This includes:\
+My representative projects include:\
 (i) Correcting hallucinations and communicating uncertainties [[EMNLP 24](https://arxiv.org/abs/2402.16973), [EMNLP 23](https://arxiv.org/abs/2310.15319)]\
 (ii) Fostering pragmatic language generation by simulating human behavior [[ACL 23](https://arxiv.org/abs/2301.05149)]\
 (iii) Generating faithful free-text explanations [[EMNLP 25](https://arxiv.org/abs/2505.19299)]\